selfinterest/json-interpolate/README.md

     [ "Senea", "Amala", "Herbie", "Agnes" ]

-Then loading `mainFile.json` into a string and running `interpolate.parse()` on it will get you:
+Then loading `mainFile.json` into a string and running `interpolater.parse()` on it will get you:

     {
         "name": "Terrence",
         "cats": ["Senea", "Amala", "Herbie", "Agnes"]
     }

-The idea is to run the interpolator before you send the string to `JSON.parse()`.
+The idea is to run the interpolater before you send the string to `JSON.parse()`.

 That's all for now!